For many years, therapists did not know how to fix curled toes long-term. Instead, they gave patients toe separators and sent them on their way.

 Sometimes curled toes are caused by wearing shoes that are too tight for too long.
 Other times, curled toes are the result of neurological injury like stroke.

-When the neurological impact of stroke impairs the brain’s ability to send motor signals to the toes, the muscles in the foot and toes may over-contract to protect themselves, resulting in curled toes.
-In this case, it’s a form of spasticity in the feet and toes.
+When the neurological impact of stroke impairs the brain’s ability to send motor signals to the toes, the muscles in the foot and toes respond by tightening, resulting in curled toes.
+This is known as spasticity.

 Curled toes can make walking uncomfortable and even painful.
 Fortunately, there are treatments that can help fix the condition.